 3. Proven compliance

-Legal issues are having a bigger impact on real estate and facility management.
-Health & safety, maintenance, security, sustainability, and FASB lease accounting are just a few examples of areas with increasing need for compliant processes and reporting.
-Structured administration and documentation needs to be in place to prove compliance in case of any audit or incident.
+In today’s society, legal issues are having a bigger impact on real estate and facility management.
+Health & safety, maintenance, security, sustainability, and IFRS and FASB lease accounting are just a few examples of areas with an increasing need for compliant processes and reporting.
+Structured administration and documentation needs to be in place to prove compliance in case of any audit or other incident.
 An IWMS ensures compliance, protecting you from any legal consequences.

 4. Decision support

 In today’s business climate, it is extremely important to make the right decisions fast.
 Mergers, acquisitions, restructuring, budget constraints, and other economic factors put high pressure on facility managers and real estate managers.
 This increases the need for reliable and integrated management information to support decision making processes.
 IWMS supports operational, tactical, and strategic decision making with reports, analyses, dashboards, and benchmarks.
 In addition to standard reports, IWMS allows organizations to create specific output or analyses based on historical trends and future forecasts.

 5. Cost savings